PassbackAI

 One boolean per origin: whether you've clicked ✕ on the toast on this site.
 If you have, the toast stays quiet on that site for the rest of your browser session, then forgets.
 That's the entire persistent state of the extension.

-We don't store: your copied text, your refined prompts, your annotations, your IP address, your browsing history, your tab state, your account (because there is no account), your usage frequency, or which LLMs you use most.
+We don't store: your copied text, your refined prompts, your annotations, your IP address, your browsing history, your tab state, your account (because there is no account), or which LLMs you use most.
 None of that touches a server because there is no server.
+Vercel Analytics does aggregate page-view frequency and usage counts — cookieless, no fingerprinting — but those numbers are never tied to you or your content.

-What would have to change for OMGfixMD to start collecting data on you
+What would have to change for PassbackAI to start collecting data on you

 Source code edits in three places, plus a Chrome Web Store re-review (which exposes the change publicly), plus a public reversal of the privacy commitments above.
 None of those things can happen quietly.
 If they happen at all, you'll see them in the listing's update notes and in the extension's request for new permissions.